 You don’t have to fool anyone about what’s inside.
 In fact, you shouldn’t.
 Your email subject lines should simply tell customers what to expect.
 Just be honest about what readers will find when they open your emails, and you’re more likely to increase your open rates over time.

 That’s not to say that your subject lines have to be completely boring and lack creativity.
-Just be genuine with your creativity, instead of using it to mask what the email is actually about.
+Just be genuine with your creativity; it will increase your email open rate

 Here are some basic rules to follow: